wesdollar/geek-source/requirements/03-best-buy-api/03-categories-api.md

 # The Categories API
- The Best Buy Category API is used to return information about a category and a list of subcategories
+ The Best Buy Category API is used to return subcategories for a given category and is used to further drill down into nested subcategories.
+It is reccomended to use abcat0300000 as your top level category.

  ## Get subcategories for a given category: